elvis-pan/elvis-pan.github.io/_posts/2020-12-23-introduction.md

 I'm **Yan Pan**, or you can also call me **Elvis**.

 I was born in Beijing, China, where I have lived for 18 wonderful years.
 I was fortunately admitted to the Early Development Program of the [High School Affiliated to Renmin University of China (RDFZ)](https://en.wikipedia.org/wiki/High_School_Affiliated_to_Renmin_University_of_China) and spent 7 years there for both middle school and high school.
 At RDFZ, I further explored my interests in mathematics and computer science and met many great friends and teachers.
-Then, I went to [Carnegie Mellon University](https://www.cmu.edu) [School of Computer Science](https://cs.cmu.edu) for college, where I major in computer science with concentrations in machine learning and computer graphics.
+Then, I went to [Carnegie Mellon University](https://www.cmu.edu) [School of Computer Science](https://cs.cmu.edu) in Pittsburgh, Pennsylvania, United States for college, where I major in computer science with concentrations in machine learning and computer graphics.
 During college, I found my interests in the following areas:
 - Deep Learning Theory
 - (Non-) Convex Optimization